 Bankruptcy Court: You may be able to find information about a company in Chapter 7 that has not yet filed SEC reports by going to the bankruptcy court itself, located near the company or in its state of incorporation.

 Corporate bankruptcy is relatively common and sometimes results in a leaner, better-positioned company.
 With the right information, investors sometimes are able to get some of their investment back.
 But you'll want to do it right, preferably with the help of a bankruptcy attorney.
-Get started today with a free attorney match.
+Get started today and find a local bankruptcy attorney.